ios-xr/iosxr-appdev-vbox/README.md

 ./wrl7vbox.sh -name AppDev-WRL7 -iso <path-to-iso>/wrlinux-image-installer-intel-x86-64-20160411171331.iso
 ```

-# Using the AppDev-WRL7 Native Build VM, given the box file
+# Using the AppDev-WRL7 Native Build VM, given the box image

+Users of AppDev-WRL7 Native Build VM have multiple ways available to them.
+One can build the box as described in previous section and use that box.
+Or one can down the box from Cisco artifactory location -  http://engci-maven-master.cisco.com/artifactory/simple/appdevci-release/AppDev-WRL7/1.0/AppDev-WRL7.box.
+Or one can just use the box available at Atlas - https://atlas.hashicorp.com/ciscoxr/boxes/appdev-xr6.1.1

-## Initialize Vagrant VM
+## Initialize a New Vagrant VM (If using your own box image)

 The following will create a brand new Vagrantfile.
 This approach is recommended if you want to create your own Vagrantfile.